ChErYl-RAi/Cheryllian-Amirom/README.md

 - -(e)te → potential form
 - suf- → imperative (as in "DO X!")
 - -suf → imperative (as in "i must do x")
-- -maj → causative, help form
+- -mai → causative, help form
-- -bej → doer
+- -bei → doer
 - -(e)k → receiver

 ## part 3: adjectives! (optional)